waku-org/specs/standards/core/mix.md

 The pool size of mix nodes SHOULD be large enough for the mixing to be effective.
 We RECOMMEND a pool size of at least 100 mix nodes for the mixing to be effective.

-The serialized [Waku Message](https://rfc.vac.dev/waku/standards/core/14/message) SHOULD be the payload in the [sphinx packet](https://rfc.vac.dev/vac/raw/mix#4-sphinx-packet-format).
+The serialized [Waku Message](https://rfc.vac.dev/waku/standards/core/14/message) MUST be the payload in the [sphinx packet](https://rfc.vac.dev/vac/raw/mix#4-sphinx-packet-format).

 In order to provide anonymity of the sender node from the `service-node`,  `Single Use reply blocks` or `anonymous replies` as specified in the original [sphinx](#references) paper SHALL be used.